Yester Epcot at Yesterland

 In February 2019, Disney announced, “The ongoing evolution of Epcot includes plans for a play pavilion that’ll be unlike anything you’ve ever seen at the park.
 This new space will be devoted to playful fun and feature an innovative city that’ll come to life under the dome of the un-named pavilion previously known as Wonders of Life.”

 It took until August 2019 for Disney to announce a name for the “un-named pavilion.”
 The play pavilion would be named PLAY!
 Pavilion.
-The following year, the Covid pandemic derailed many of the more ambitious plans for for the transformation of Epcot (or EPCOT in all-caps, as the park was rebranded).
+The following year, the COVID-19 pandemic derailed many of the more ambitious plans for for the transformation of Epcot (or EPCOT in all-caps, as the park was rebranded).
 The pavilion with the golden dome has gone unused in 2018.

 That raises the question… whatever happened to Body Wars?
 The large building that housed the four simulators is still there, attached to the back of the dome, away from public view.
 A plausible explanation is that the simulators have been stripped for parts to maintain the Star Tours simulators, but that much of the infrastructure is still there.